Indivisible

 People are unwilling to write letters of recommendation for our faculty members.
 A professor biology at Penn, wrote, “I really appreciate the work of Dr. ---.
 I think [his work is] groundbreaking.
 But because of the activities of your government, I refuse to write a letter recommendation.”
 We're seeing this more and more.

 “I belong to the Arab Druze community which is a small minority in Israel.
-I never felt like a second lass citizen in Israel.”
+I never felt like a second-class citizen in Israel.”

 “There's no apartheid here.
 This is where we listen to each other.
 There is understanding, there's a hope for a future.”